 total size is 209,715,200 speedup is 2.00

 This time test-odd was reported as needing to be updated.
 So what changed?
-My guess is that while the device was mounted, modifcation dates were cached using normal granularity.
-Once I’ve remounted the file-system, the cache was purged, the the low-granularity modification date was used.
-That meant test-odd now had a modificaiton time which was one second before the original.
+My guess is that while the device was mounted, modification dates were cached using normal granularity.
+Once I remounted the file system, the cache was purged, and the low-granularity modification date was used.
+That meant test-odd now had a modification time that was one second before the original.

 So how can it be avoided?
 Probably the trivial solution is to tell rsync not to copy over the modification date.
-This means that the copied files would probably anyway get a new modification time which is more than 1 second later than the original, hence even when rounding the modification time as FAT does it will still work.
+This means that the copied files would probably get a new modification time that is more than 1 second later than the original, so even when FAT rounds the modification time, it will still work.
 But a much better solution is built right into rsync: --modify-window

 When comparing two timestamps, rsync treats the timestamps as